 Donald Trump centered his presidential campaign around immigration reform.
 Jeff Sessions appears to be his enforcer.
 In 2017, legal permanent residents and undocumented aliens should expect an increase in enforcement against illegal immigration.
 This will more likely result in an increase in border agents, detention centers, and immigration judges.

 DACA will more than likely be repealed.
 This will result in hundreds of thousands of immigrants losing legal status.
 Unless these individuals can petition for some other type of immigration status, they will become immediately deportable.

 ICE has previously prioritized their removal enforcement of immigrants with serious criminal convictions.
 I would anticipate that this will still be the case.
-However, starting in 2017, I would expect ICE to initiate removal proceedings on immigrants with a minor offenses as well.
+However, starting in 2017, I would expect ICE to initiate removal proceedings on immigrants with a minor offense as well.

 In addition to increased deportations, I would anticipate a decrease in immigration relief for Respondents in removal proceedings.
-This could occur from a Republican Congress changing, or eliminating, existing forms of relief and from ICE policy changes towards prosecutorial discretion.
+This could occur from a Republican Congress changing or eliminating, existing forms of relief and from ICE policy changes towards prosecutorial discretion.

 It would be advisable for undocumented aliens, DACA participants, and legal permanent residents with criminal convictions to seek an attorney with experience in both immigration (link to immigration page) and criminal law (link to criminal page) in the near future to their legal status.